digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 This is useful during development of a DAML ledger implementation, when tool needs to be used against a known-to-be-faulty implementation (e.g. in CI).
 It will still print information about failed tests.

-We used this flag during tool development to ensure that the tool does not always return success.

 Tuning the testing behaviour of the tool
 ========================================